ScooloV/bbpedia/docs/core_rules/the_teams.md

 *Many teams are legendarily unscrupulous.
 Such teamsexcel in violence and dirty play.
 What's more, they'renot afraid to exert their influencce on officials, either byextortion or blackmail, encouraging them to turn a blindeye to even the most illegal of illegal procedures!*

-It takes a strong-willed referee indeed to risk making an enemy of a team so renowned for reacting.. poorly towards any officiall that would rebuke its behaviour:
+It takes a strong-willed referee indeed to risk making an enemy of a team so renowned for reacting.. poorly towards any official that would rebuke its behaviour:

 * Once per game, when rolling on the Argue the Call table, you may re-roll a roll of a natural 1.